Pink Cajun Seasoning Blend

 • It's pink in color with a slightly different taste than white salt.

-• Pink salt can cost 5 or more times more than regular white table salt.
+• Pink salt can cost 5 times or more as much as regular white table salt.

 • It comes from salt mines near the Himalayas in Pakistan.